Aviicodes77/online-bookstore-sql-project/README.md

 ![ER Diagram](docs/er_diagram.png)

-This diagram shows relationships between Books, Customers, and Orders tables.
+The ER diagram illustrates a relational schema where Orders act as a bridge between Customers and Books, enabling transactional analysis.

 ## 📊 Key Analysis